sigfredonin/Z80-John-Bell-80-280/README.md

 ## Z-80 Computer 80-280 by John Bell Engineering

-The 80-280 Z-80 single-board computer is a 4.15" x 3.3" PC board with a 25-pin edge connector on each side (only the component side is used).
+The 80-280 Z-80 single-board computer is a 4.15" x 3.3" PC board with a 25-pin edge connector on each side (only the edge connector on the component side is used).
 The board hosts a Z80 CPU, Z80 PIO, 2Kx8 2716 or 4Kx8 2532 EPROM,
 and a pair of 1Kx4 2114 static RAMs that provide 1K bytes of read/write memory.
 A 74LS04 Hex Inverter and a 74LS10 Triple 3-input NAND provide a clock generator and address decoding.